Energized by debate, Obama knocks Romney on women's issues

-MOUNT VERNON, Iowa (Reuters) - President Barack Obama bounced off a strong debate performance to target women voters on Wednesday with a dig at Republican Mitt Romney’s comment that he received “binders full of women” for cabinet jobs when he was governor of Massachusetts.
+MOUNT VERNON, Iowa, Oct 17 (Reuters) - U.S. President Barack Obama bounced off a strong debate performance to target women voters on Wednesday with a dig at Republican Mitt Romney’s comment that he received “binders full of women” for cabinet jobs when he was governor of Massachusetts.

 Obama and Romney are eager to win over women in swing states such as Iowa and Ohio, where the Democratic incumbent was campaigning a day after his energetic debating rejuvenated his re-election campaign.